omidarmat/onLearn/typescript.md

 }
 ```

 This function does its job, but unfortunately has the return type any.
-It’d be better if the function returned the type of the array element.
+It would be better if the function returned the type of the array element.

 In TypeScript, _generics_ are used when we want to describe a correspondence between two values.
 We do this by declaring a _type parameter_ in the function signature: